erichlof/THREE.js-PathTracing-Renderer/README.md

 <h3>Constructive Solid Geometry(CSG) Museum Demos</h3>

-The following demos showcase different techniques in Constructive Solid Geometry - taking one 3D shape and either adding, removing, or overlapping a second shape: <br>
+The following demos showcase different techniques in Constructive Solid Geometry - taking one 3D shape and either adding, removing, or overlapping a second shape.
+(Warning: these demos may take 10 seconds to load/compile!) <br>
 All 4 demos feature a large dark glass sculpture in the center of the room, which shows Ellipsoid vs. Sphere CSG. <br>
 Along the back wall, a study in Box vs. Sphere CSG: [CSG_Museum Demo #1](https://erichlof.github.io/THREE.js-PathTracing-Renderer/ThreeJS_PathTracing_Renderer_CSG_Museum_1.html) <br>
 Along the right wall, a glass-encased monolith, and a study in Sphere vs. Cylinder CSG: [CSG_Museum Demo #2](https://erichlof.github.io/THREE.js-PathTracing-Renderer/ThreeJS_PathTracing_Renderer_CSG_Museum_2.html) <br>